 80 Plus Bronze, Gold, Platinum Explained

-When building a PC, your power supply unit (PSU) is crucial.
+When building or upgrading a PC, your power supply unit (PSU) is crucial.
 The '80 Plus' certification indicates its energy efficiency, with ratings like Bronze, Gold, Platinum, and Titanium signifying how much power is converted into usable electricity versus lost as heat.

 What is 80 Plus Certification?